Research | Research Policies | Sponsored Research Policy | NDU

 General Considerations

-1. It is a general and basic policy of NDU to encourage faculty members to engage in fundamental research to further their professional and academic development in serving themselves, the university, and the field of knowledge.
-However, it is expected that sponsored research be consistent with the academic interests or priorities of the university, or with those of the sponsor of such research.
+• It is a fundamental policy of NDU to encourage faculty members to engage in fundamental research to further their professional and academic development in serving themselves, the university, and the field of knowledge.
+However, sponsored research is expected to be consistent with the academic interests or priorities of the university or with those of the sponsor.

-2. In as much as sponsored research is concerned, faculty members are responsible for the writing of their proposals, and once the approval is granted and an agreement is signed, it is the responsibility of the faculty member to comply with the specific terms and conditions associated with the project, including the provision of progress reports to the funding body and to the VPSRD, and the latter will forward the report(s) to the respective head of unit in the University.
+• Regarding sponsored research, faculty members are responsible for writing their proposals.
+Once approval is granted and an agreement is signed, it becomes the faculty member's responsibility to comply with the specific terms and conditions associated with the project, including providing progress reports to the funding body and the Vice President for Sponsored Research and Development (VPSRD), who will forward the reports to the respective head of unit in the University.

-3. Faculty members are expected to maintain budgetary control through the coordination with the University bookkeeping budget, and financial control system.
+• Faculty members are expected to maintain budgetary control through coordination with the University bookkeeping budget and financial control system.

-4. It is the responsibility of the VPSRD’s Office to provide the Business Office with the necessary information about the budget, and request the establishment of a project account number and take whatever administrative steps needed for the proper management throughout the period of the research project.
+• The VPSRD’s Office is responsible for providing the Business Office with necessary budget information, requesting the establishment of a project account number, and taking administrative steps needed for proper management throughout the research project period.

-5. In the course of the project period, the Office of the VPSRD should be notified in case of modification of the terms and/or conditions associated with the interconnected agreement.
-In case of violations of the contract/agreement, the University has the prerogative to query and investigate the conditions and actions pertaining to these violations, and to settle such cases according to its adopted set of rules and regulations.
+• During the project period, the VPSRD's Office should be notified of any modifications to the terms and/or conditions associated with the agreement.
+In case of contract/agreement violations, the University has the authority to investigate and settle such cases according to its adopted rules and regulations.

-6. Upon completion of the project, the Office of the VPSRD is to be notified by the concerned faculty member(s) (or student) to be able to close the file and instruct the Business Office to lock and settle the account.
+• Upon project completion, the concerned faculty member(s) (or student) must notify the VPSRD's Office to close the file and instruct the Business Office to lock and settle the account.

-7. In principle, the University does not set any limitations or restrictions upon the rights of the faculty or student to disseminate or publish the results of sponsored research unless such limitations or restrictions are incorporated into the research agreement.
-All embracing, faculty and students protect themselves by adhering to all agreements that may carry limitations or restrictions reviewed by the URB.
-Finally, it is the University policy to embark on research based on ‘best efforts basis’, but professes no guarantee of results.
+• In principle, the University does not impose limitations or restrictions on the rights of faculty or students to disseminate or publish the results of sponsored research unless such limitations or restrictions are incorporated into the research agreement.
+Faculty and students are advised to adhere to all agreements reviewed by the University Research Board (URB) that may contain limitations or restrictions.
+Finally, it is the University policy to undertake research on a 'best efforts basis,' without guaranteeing results.

 Research File

-With respect to all sponsored research, the file of any research project or program should include the following:
+For all sponsored research, the project or program file should include:

 • A description of the expense or service